thehui87/Learning-Godot/class_animation.md

   * **INTERPOLATION_CUBIC** = **2** - Cubic interpolation.

 ###  Description
 An Animation resource contains data used to animate everything in the engine.
 Animations are divided into tracks, and each track must be linked to a node.
-The state of that node can be changed through time, by adding timed keys (events) to the track. \\
+The state of that node can be changed through time, by adding timed keys (events) to the track.
- Animations are just data containers, and must be added to odes such as an [[animationplayer|AnimationPlayer]] or [[animationtreeplayer|AnimationTreePlayer]] to be played back.
+ Animations are just data containers, and must be added to odes such as an [AnimationPlayer](class_animationplayer) or [AnimationTreePlayer](class_animationtreeplayer) to be played back.

 ###  Member Function Description